 Mobile Millennium is a research project developed at the University of California, Berkeley.
 It focuses on the design, implementation, and operational deployment of novel algorithms and innovative techniques to address current road traffic challenges.
 The project [5] was launched jointly with Nokia and NAVTEQ, under the umbrella of the California and US Department of Transportation in November 2008.
 This followed the Mobile Century experiment [6, 7], which successfully demonstrated on a large scale the added value of user-generated GPS probe data.
-Hosted by the California Center for Innovative Transportation, Mobile Millennium currently collects more than 60 million GPS traffic data points daily.
+Hosted by the California Center for Innovative Transportation, Mobile Millennium currently collects more than 60 million GPS traffic data points daily in addition to numerous other static data feeds.
 The project represents state-of-the-art research on traffic modeling and estimation, routing directions and pollution estimation.